Pioneers Of Veganism

 6. Linda McCartney (1941-1998)

-A strong supporter of vegetarianism and veganism, Linda McCartney—Linda Louise Eastman—was an American musician, photographer, and activist.
+Linda McCartney—Linda Louise Eastman—was an American musician, photographer, and activist who strongly supported vegetarianism and veganism.

 Linda McCartney was born in New York City on September 24, 1941.
 She first became well-known for her work as a professional photographer in the 1960s, when she took legendary photos of singers and celebrities.
 In 1969, she tied the knot with Paul McCartney, a member of the storied group The Beatles.